 Managing the safety and security of your facilities and the people that use them can be a complex task.
-However, the latest CCTV technologies can help provide around the clock monitoring with real-time data capture and playback options.
+However, the latest CCTV technologies can help provide round-the-clock monitoring with real-time data capture and playback options.

 Here, Lynden Jones our Managing Director, explains everything you need to know about CCTV and how it can help you safeguard your people and assets effectively.

 People think CCTV is all about crime prevention, but it’s much more than this isn’t it?

-LJ: It’s true that crime prevention is one of the main drivers for companies to invest in CCTV, but there are plenty of other reasons as to why you might employ the technology.
-These range from safety of your employees, clients and visitors, through keeping an eye on health and safety such as on manufacturing plants, to protecting your stock.
+It’s true that crime prevention is one of the main drivers for companies to invest in CCTV, but there are plenty of other reasons why you might employ the technology.
+These range from the safety of your employees, clients and visitors, through keeping an eye on health and safety such as on manufacturing plants, to protecting your stock.

-So, what are the top reasons companies and public services organisations adopt CCTV?
+What are the top reasons companies adopt CCTV?

-LJ: Safety is a big priority for a lot of companies and CCTV is a very useful tool to have.
+Safety is a big priority for a lot of companies and CCTV is a very useful tool to have.
 For instance, university campuses like to deploy it to keep students safe as they cross the site, particularly at night.
 Universities can have upwards of 700 cameras to survey a 60+ acre site.
 The goal is to provide 90%+ coverage to significantly improve the ‘eyes and ears’ of the security team and the overall confidence students have in safety.
+We worked with Aston University to do just that, using over 550 cameras across their campus

-Similarly, hospitals could have CCTV in place to ensure staff safety or for exceptional circumstances where prisoner patients are admitted for example.
+Similarly, hospitals such as Kidderminster Hospital have CCTV in place to ensure staff safety or for exceptional circumstances where prisoner patients are admitted for example.

 Then there are more industrial uses.
 Manufacturers use cameras to maintain high levels of health and safety by ensuring machinery isn’t causing a risk, and that operators working on their own are safe.